 Rumours of the approaching storm reached Vaughan Woodward in Cairns, Australia via online media.
 He kept a close eye on the weather reports as the Hurricane Mathew gathered pace – increasing in size and ferocity and as it headed towards the Caribbean island.

 Phone calls were exchanged and information slowly trickled in from MAF’s Haiti programme and international offices.
 In Port-au-Prince, the team secured the fleet and prepared to baton down the hatches.

-The category 4 hurricane struck the south westerly tip of Haiti early in the morning of 4 October 2016; the eye of the storm carving a path across Haiti’s Tiburon Peninsula, devastating everything in its path.
+The category 4 hurricane struck the south westerly tip of Haiti early in the morning of 4 October 2016.
+The eye of the storm carved a path across Haiti’s Tiburon Peninsula, devastating everything in its way.
 Flying over one of the worst-hit areas a few days later, Vaughan was struck by the sight of thousands of mature palm trees toppled like matchsticks.

 Survey flights had already commenced to identify the hardest hit areas by the time Vaughan arrived.
 With a wealth of local knowledge and a network of Haitian and international partners, MAF’s established flight operation was well positioned to assist.

 A generous grant early on from the UK government’s Department for International Development (DFID) along with supporters' donations allowed the team to step up operations quickly, bringing in extra pilots and engineering staff to reach populations in need.
 Vaughan joined the busy team, and for the next month worked hard assisting partners and enabling as many flights as possible each day.

 MAF’s Hurricane Matthew response